Are you domiciled or non-domiciled?

 Tax planning advice for expats

 In our experience, tax planning and foreign tax obligations are one of the things that keeps expats awake at night.
-Trying to work out what your requirements are and how your domicile and residency statuses affect how much and where you should pay can be quite an issue.
+Trying to work out if you have non-dom status, how to get non-dom status, what your requirements are and how your domicile and residency statuses affect how much and where you should pay – it can all be quite an issue.

-Talk to Blacktower today.
+Instead, consult an expert and talk to Blacktower today.
 Many of our financial advisers are expats themselves and understand your concerns completely.
-From our branches across Europe and in Grand Cayman, USA and the UK, we can provide you with expert local knowledge to ensure you are fulfilling your tax obligations while making the most of relevant allowances and tax treaties.
+From our branches across Europe in countries like France and Spain, and in Grand Cayman, USA and the UK, we can provide you with expert local knowledge to ensure you are fulfilling your tax obligations while making the most of relevant allowances and tax treaties.

 Disclaimer: The above information was correct at the time of preparation and does not constitute investment advice.
 You should seek advice from a professional regulated adviser before embarking on any financial planning activity.